-Karen Karnicki is the program associate for the Rockefeller Brothers Fund’s Peacebuilding and Western Balkans programs.
-Prior to joining the RBF, Ms. Karnicki was an intern at UN Women, where she conducted quantitative and qualitative research to support efforts to mainstream gender within the intergovernmental processes of the UN system.
-In 2014, she joined the inaugural team at Rhize, a start-up nonprofit that seeks to build the capacity of grassroots social movements around the world by connecting them to the skills, strategies, and networks.
-Ms. Karnicki also worked as an ESOL teacher in Prague, Czech Republic and as an assistant for the Islamic Civilization & Societies program at Boston College.
-She holds a Master of Arts in human rights studies with a concentration in gender and transitional justice from Columbia University, as well as a B.A. from Boston College, where she double majored in Slavic studies and Islamic civilization & societies.
+Karen Karnicki is a program officer for the Rockefeller Brothers Fund’s Peacebuilding program, focusing on work related to Afghanistan, as well as refugees and forced migration.
+Ms. Karnicki joined the RBF in 2015 as the program assistant for the Peacebuilding and Western Balkans programs.
+Prior to joining the RBF, Ms. Karnicki was an intern at UN Women, where she conducted research to support efforts to mainstream gender within the intergovernmental processes of the UN system.
+In 2014, she joined the inaugural team at Rhize, a nonprofit that seeks to build the capacity of grassroots social movements around the world by connecting them to skills, strategies, and networks.
+Ms. Karnicki also worked as an ESOL teacher in Prague, Czech Republic, and for the Islamic Civilization & Societies program at Boston College.
+She is a term member with the Council on Foreign Relations and a 2020-2021 Penn Kemble Fellow at the National Endowment for Democracy.
+Ms. Karnicki currently serves on the Steering Committee of the Peace and Security Funders Group.